What is glomerulonephritis?

 What causes glomerulonephritis?

-Any condition that causes chronic stimulation of the immune system, resulting in the formation of immune complexes, can cause glomerulonephritis.
+Any condition that stimulates the immune system for long periods of time can cause glomerulonephritis.
 Some possible inciting causes include:

-In many dogs with glomerulonephritis, the inciting cause cannot be found and the problem is said to be idiopathic or unknown.
+In many dogs with glomerulonephritis, the cause cannot be found.

 What are the clinical signs of glomerulonephritis?